ruki-qq/ask-question-get-answer-api/README.md

 This is an API for QA service.
 It's currently supports listing, posting, getting and deleting questions and same for answers.
-Also it has a simple users system to post answers to questions.
+Also it has logging, tests and a simple users system to post answers to questions.

 ## Usage